zaimazhar/Golf-Scoring-System/README.md

-# Golf Scoring System ⛳
+# Smart Golf Scoring Website System ⛳

 A platform to enhance quality and productivity of scoring in golf tournaments.